stanford-web-security/assign3/assign3.md

     * Brave: [Fingerprinting Protections][brave]
     * Chromium: [Intent to Deprecate and Freeze: The User-Agent string][chromium-ua]
     * WebKit (Safari): [Tracking Prevention in WebKit § Anti Fingerprinting][webkit]

+## Survey (3 points)
+Your feedback matters a lot!
+Please help us improve by answering the survey questions in SURVEY.md.
+As a reward, enjoy some easy points!

 ## Submit